antkeeper/antkeeper-superbuild/README.md

 ### GNU/Linux

-Building on GNU/Linux requires CMake, GCC, G++, and GNU Make.
-Open a terminal in the project root directory and run the following commands:
+Building for GNU/Linux requires CMake, GCC, G++, and GNU Make.
+Open a terminal in either the `build/linux32` or `build/linux64` directory and run the following commands:

-	cd build/linux64
 	cmake ../.. -G "Unix Makefiles" -DCMAKE_BUILD_TYPE=...
 	cmake --build .

 ### Windows

-Building on Windows requires CMake and Visual Studio Build Tools.
+Building for Windows requires CMake and Visual Studio Build Tools.
 Additionally, [NSIS](http://nsis.sourceforge.net/) is required if you want to build a distributable installer program.
 In order to correctly build for your target architecture, you must use the `x86 Native Tools Command Prompt` or the `x64 Native Tools Command Prompt` for 32-bit and 64-bit applications, respectively.
-Then navigate to the project root directory and run the following commands:
+Then navigate to either the `build\win32` or `build\win64` directory and run the following commands:

-	cd build\win64
 	cmake ..\.. -G "NMake Makefiles" -DCMAKE_BUILD_TYPE=...
 	cmake --build .

-## Testing
+## Running

 After building, a standalone version of the application will be located somewhere in the `bin` directory according to the build type, build platform, and version string.
-This application can be executed with the following command:

-	cmake --build . --target run

 ## Distribution